trisulnsm/trisul-scripts/lua/frontend_scripts/reassembly/save_payloads/README.md

 savetcp.lua
 ===========

-Saves TCP Payloads into separate files.
+Saves reassembled TCP Payloads into separate files.

 How to run